OpenEvalProject/evals/manuscripts/elife-61834/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/61834/elife-61834-fig4-v2.jpg)

 **Figure 4.:** (A) Venn diagram showing the agreement between Curator 1 and 2.
 174 units are discarded by both curators from the Kilsort2 output.
 (B) Percent of matched units between the output of each sorter and C1 (red) and C2 (blue).
 Ironclust has the highest match with both curated datasets.
-(C) Similar to C, but using the consensus units (units agreed upon by at least two sorters - ).
-The percent of matching with curated datasets is now above 70% for all sorters, with Kilosort2 having the highest match (KSk≥2 ∩C1 = 84.55%, KSc∩C2 = 89.55%), slightly higher than Ironclust (ICc ∩ C1 = 82.63%, ICc ∩ C2 = 83.83%). (cD) Percent of non-consensus units () matched to curated datasets.
-The only significant overlap is between Curator one and Kilosort2, with a percent around 18% (KSk=1nc ∩ C1 = 18.58%, KSnc ∩ C2 = 24.34%).
+(C) Similar to C, but using the consensus units (units agreed upon by at least two sorters - $k\geq2$).
+The percent of matching with curated datasets is now above 70% for all sorters, with Kilosort2 having the highest match (KSc ∩C1 = 84.55%, KSc∩C2 = 89.55%), slightly higher than Ironclust (ICc ∩ C1 = 82.63%, ICc ∩ C2 = 83.83%).
+(D) Percent of non-consensus units ($k=1$) matched to curated datasets.
+The only significant overlap is between Curator one and Kilosort2, with a percent around 18% (KSnc ∩ C1 = 18.58%, KSnc ∩ C2 = 24.34%).

 We then compare the output of each of the spike sorters to C1 and C2 and find that, in general, only a small percentage of units outputted by any single sorter is matched to the curated results (Figure 4).
 The highest percentage match is actually IronClust which is surprising given that the initial sorting output was curated from Kilosort2’s output (IC ∩ C1 = 59.83%, IC ∩ C2 = 61.1%, KS ∩ C1 = 50.67%, KS ∩ C2 = 56.25%).

-Next, for each sorter, we take all the units that are matched by at least one other sorter (consensus units, k≥2) and all units that are found by only that sorter (non-consensus units, k=1).
+Next, for each sorter, we take all the units that are matched by at least one other sorter (consensus units, $k\geq2$) and all units that are found by only that sorter (non-consensus units, $k=1$).
 We refer to the consensus units of a sorter as Sorterc and the non-consensus units of a sorter as Sorternc.
 In Figure 4C, we show the match percentage between consensus units and curated units.
 The average match percentage is above 70% for all sorters showing that there is a large agreement between the manually curated outputs and the consensus-based output.
 Kilosort2 has the highest match (KSc ∩ C1 = 84.55%, KSc ∩ C2 = 89.55%), slightly higher than Ironclust (ICc ∩ C1 = 82.63%, ICc ∩ C2 = 83.83%).
 Conversely, the percentage of non-consensus units matched to curated units is very small (Figure 4D) for all sorters.

 Overall, this analysis suggests that a consensus-based approach to curation could allow for identification of real neurons from spike sorted data.
 Despite differences among the sorters with respect to the number of detected neurons and the quality of their isolation (as demonstrated by the ground-truth analysis), the consensus-based approach has good agreement with hand-curated data and appears to be less variable as illustrated by the small but significant disagreement between the two curators.

 ## Materials and methods

-## Overview of SpikeInterface
+### Overview of SpikeInterface

 SpikeInterface consists of five main Python packages designed to handle different steps in the spike sorting pipeline: (i) spikeextractors, for extracellular recording, sorting output, and probe file I/O; (ii) spiketoolkit for low level processing such as pre-processing, post-processing, validation, curation; (iii) spiketoolkit for spike sorting algorithms and job launching functionality; (iv) spikecomparison for sorter comparison, ground-truth comparison, and ground-truth studies; and (v) spikewidgets, for data visualization.